Advantage of pausing: parameter setting for quantum annealers: DISCUSSION

 This picture correlates well with what we see in our instances.
-GC instances have (once embedded) between 6 and 10 different $J_{ij}$ values, and 3 to 6 different $h_i$ ones.
-INFO instances have 4-11 for $J_{ij}$ and 11-30 for $h_i$, and BD-MST instances have 7-14 for $J_{ij}$ and 12-27 for $h_i$.
+GC instances have (once embedded) between six and ten different $J_{ij}$ values, and three to six different $h_i$ ones.
+INFO instances have 4-11 for $J_{ij}$ and 11-30 for $h_i$, and BD MST instances have 7-14 for $J_{ij}$ and 12-27 for $h_i$.